NASA-IMPACT/workshop_notebooks/README.md

 4. Chapter-3: Train model using SageMaker
 5. Chapter-4: Deploy model and Infer Predictions

-Threre are readme files for each of these chapters that give an overview of the contents in the chapter.
+Threre are readme files for each of these chapters that gives an overview of the contents in the chapter.
 Each chapter has a `.ipynb` jupyter notebook file that walks through the process and the codebase, enabling you to set up a cloud based End-to-end pipeline for training and deploying ML models, one chapter at a time.